Fc (Unix)

-fc is a standard program on Unix and Unix-like operating systems that lists, edits and re-executes commands previously entered to an interactive shell.
-Its name is an initialism for "fix command".
+fc (short for fix command) is a shell command that lists, edits and re-executes commands previously entered in the shell.
 It is particularly helpful for editing complex, multi-line commands.
+Originally developed for Unix and standardized by POSIX, the command is available in many operating systems today.

-The fc command is required to be an "intrinsic" utility by POSIX, and as such is implemented as a builtin in the Bash, Zsh, and Almquist shells.
+As it is required to be "intrinsic" by POSIX, it is implemented as a builtin in the Bash, Zsh, and Almquist shells.

-Invoked with no options, fc will open a text editor, allowing the user to modify the last-run command.
+Invoked with no options, the command opens a text editor, allowing the user to modify the last-run command.
 Upon exiting the editor, the modified command is executed in the current shell.
-Various other command-line options are supported, allowing quick substitutions, repetition or modification of a specific command from the session history, or a range of commands from the history.
+The editor used can be specified with the -e option; otherwise it is read from the FCEDIT environment variable, or, in some shells, EDITOR, with a fallback to vi or ed.
+Command-line options allow for quick substitution, repetition or modification of a specific command from the session history, or a range of commands from the history.

 Examples

-When invoked with the -l flag, fc will list recent lines from the session history (the last 16 lines by default in the Bash shell):
+When invoked with the -l option, the command lists recent lines from the session history: